Introduction: Small Lightbulb Terrarium

 - 33.1 %5 resistor (it has a color code of orange, orange, brown, gold)

-- small led (I used yellow, but you can use any color that your heart desires)
+- small led (I used yellow, but you can use any color you wish)

 - heat shrink tubing or other insulator